jefflee1103/HCRv3_probe_design/scripts/custom_blast_databases/Guide_to_Building_a_Custom_BLAST_Database.md

 ## 4. Usage

-With the `hcr-blast-db` Conda environment activated, run the script from the command line, providing the URLs you collected.
+With the `hcr_custom_blast_db` Conda environment activated, run the script from the command line, providing the URLs you collected.

 ### Command Structure